rwaldron/johnny-five/docs/grove-lcd-rgb-temperature-display-edison.md

 <!--remove-end-->

-Using Johnny-Five with Grove's RGB LCD and Temperature components on the Intel Edison Arduino Breakout.
+Using Johnny-Five with Grove's RGB LCD and Thermometer components on the Intel Edison Arduino Breakout.
 This shield and component will work with any Arduino pin-out compatible hardware platform.